 Information for schools

-Information about the event, including registration, test locations and exam scores is sent by email to the contacts for each school.
+Information about the event, including registration, test locations and exam scores are sent by email to the contacts for each school.
 Email communication begins during Fall of the previous year and extends until the event itself in Spring of the event year.
 School contacts are responsible for relaying information to Math Fest participants and their parents.

 Preregistration is vital to the success of this event.
 Preregistration numbers are used to coordinate event space, exams, awards, snacks and PCC prizes.
-Please register your school and participants with the Math Fest Liaison: Austina Fong.
+Please register your school and participants with this year’s Math Fest Liaison, Tammy Louie.

 Information for parents

 Oregon Invitational Math Tournament (OIMT)

-The 2018 Oregon Invitational Mathematics Tournament (OIMT) for high school students will be held on Saturday, May 12th at University of Oregon.
+The 2019 Oregon Invitational Mathematics Tournament (OIMT) for high school students will be held at Portland State University.
 Divisions include: Geometry, Algebra 2, Open 1 (through pre-calculus) and Open 2 (through calculus).
 In the past, some sites have offered an Algebra 1 division as well.
 In recent years, the competition has also included a team/group activity for part of the day.
 The top students in each category receive an award.
 This year OIMT will be held at Oregon State University on Saturday, May 16, 2020.